fuzziqersoftware/sharedstructures/README.md

     bool was_erased = tree->erase(k3);  // delete a value
     bool key_exists = tree->exists(k4);  // check if a key exists

 See PrefixTree.hh for more details on how to use the tree object.
+The HashTable interface is similar.

 Python usage is a bit more intuitive - sharedstructures objects behave mostly like dicts (but read the "Python wrapper" section below):